jessicapaes/bearable/README.md

 A comprehensive Streamlit app that helps you **explore evidence-based therapies** (ClinicalTrials.gov + PubMed) and **track your personal health journey** with N‑of‑1 trials.
 Now with **user authentication**, **cloud database storage**, and **enhanced UI design**!

-> **🆕 Latest Updates:** Enhanced therapy results visualization with purple-pink gradient design, improved form layouts, and streamlined user interface!
+> **🆕 Latest Updates:** Complete database integration with Supabase, redesigned Quick Actions section with glass-card styling, and enhanced user authentication system!

 ---